• Home

 A startling new report released this month reveals that cybercrime has escalated to become the world’s third-largest economy, trailing only the United States and China.
 With projected annual damages set to hit an astounding $10.5 trillion by the end of 2025, the illicit digital underworld now represents a monumental threat to global financial stability, innovation, and public trust.

-This unprecedented economic shift, highlighted by leading cybersecurity analytics firms, signifies the largest transfer of wealth in history, dwarfing the financial toll of natural disasters and exceeding the combined profits from the global trade of all major illegal drugs.
+This unprecedented economic shift, highlighted by top cybersecurity analytics firms, signifies the largest transfer of wealth in history, dwarfing the financial toll of natural disasters and exceeding the combined profits from the global trade of all major illegal drugs.
 The report paints a grim picture of an increasingly sophisticated and pervasive cybercriminal ecosystem.

 Key findings indicate a relentless surge in financially motivated attacks, with ransomware remaining a dominant threat.
 Global ransomware damages alone are expected to reach $57 billion in 2025, translating to approximately $2,400 every second.
 Phishing and business email compromise (BEC) continue to be highly effective attack vectors, exploiting human vulnerabilities with increasing precision.